 [WMI C++ classes that are part of the WMI Provider Framework are no longer available for use as of Windows Vista.
 Instead, see Using WMI for the preferred ways to write a WMI COM provider or a WMI provider that uses the .NET Framework System.Management namespaces.]

 The provider framework libraries Framedyd.dll (debug version) and Framedyn.dll (release version) implement several provider helper classes.
-Some functions in Framedyn.dll have been removed from the header files for Windows XP.
+Some functions in Framedyn.dll have been removed from the header files.
 To continue to use these functions, add

 #define FRAMEWORK_ALLOW_DEPRECATED to your code before including Fwcommon.h.

 You can unload individual providers that are no longer required.

 To use this capability, you must make the three following changes to your provider in MainDll.cpp:

 - In the function DllMain where you call CWbemProviderGlue::FrameworkLoginDLL, you must add a second parameter which is a pointer to a long.